‘That’s me’: Metro sanitation worker shocked to see his simple, kind act viewed by thousands

 INDEPENDENCE, Mo. – A local sanitation worker never expected his simple gesture for an Independence woman with dementia would be got on camera.

-And he certainly didn't expect it would warm the hearts thousands of people across the metro.
+And he certainly didn't expect it would warm the hearts of thousands of people across the metro.

 On Tuesday, FOX4 talked to the family of Opal Zucca after her doorbell camera captured a driver with Waste Management walking her up her driveway.
 The man in the video is Billy Shelby.